Summary

 Economic policy

-Justice campaigned and has governed with support for the coal industry.[57]
-He does not support raising taxes but has supported increasing teachers’ salaries, arguing that increased state revenue will pay for the increased budget spending.[58]
-In 2017, Justice said that he opposed budget cuts and supported raising sales taxes.[59]
-The libertarian Cato Institute gave Justice an “F” grade based on their positions, but Justice voiced his disagreement with the rating.[60]
-Before Justice switched from a Democrat to a Republican, Senate President Mitch Carmichael called him “more Republican in his philosophies.
-Where he has gotten away from that a little bit is his tax-and-spend policies.”[61]
+Justice campaigned and has governed with support for the coal industry.[60]
+He does not support raising taxes but has supported increasing teachers’ salaries, arguing that increased state revenue will pay for the increased budget spending.[61]
+In 2017, Justice said that he opposed budget cuts and supported raising sales taxes.[62]
+The libertarian Cato Institute gave Justice an “F” grade based on their positions, but Justice voiced his disagreement with the rating.[63]
+Before Justice switched from a Democrat to a Republican, Senate president Mitch Carmichael called him “more Republican in his philosophies.
+Where he has gotten away from that a little bit is his tax-and-spend policies.”[64]

 In February 2021, Justice urged Senator Joe Manchin to vote for the $1.9 trillion stimulus package proposed by President Joe Biden, warning against being “fiscally responsible” and adding, “I don’t really know exactly what the thinking could possibly be there.
 I mean, we got people that are really hurting.”[48][65]